G-M-twostay/Go-Utils/Maps/README.md

 Map.go also includes a general purpose thread-safe hasher for any struct written using hash/maphash(thus it's not secure).
 It's a hash function based on memory content, so you should make sure that the memory accessed aren't modified concurrently.
 However, I do recommend designing your own hash function if possible as all map implementations are highly flexible with hash values.
 It's designed for cases where you are lazy to write the hash function.
+A optimal hash function should be evenly distributed in [0,2^n).

 All these implementations support concurrent expanding/shrinking(rehashing) without complicated logics, as this was one of the design goal.
 Previously, I had a Map.Hashable interfacce to handle the hashing and comparing; however, interface